CENTER FOR ACCESS TO JUSTICE

 Assessing the Civil Legal Needs of Indigent Criminal Defendants

 The center conducted a study, Unfamiliar Justice: Indigent Criminal Defendants’ Experiences with Civil Legal Needs, of the civil legal needs of indigent criminal defendants.
 They conducted research in conjunction with the Sociology and Criminal Justice and Criminology departments at Georgia State.
-The center worked with public defender offices in Fulton and DeKalb counties to assess the nature and pervasiveness of civil legal issues facing those who enter the criminal justice system.
+The center worked with public defender offices in Fulton and DeKalb counties to assess the nature and pervasiveness of civil legal issues facing those who enter the criminal legal system.
 The study was supported by a grant from the Charles Koch Foundation.

 Observations from Mississippi State Criminal Courts